mosutt94/Moe-s-Maze/README.md

 # Moe-s-Maze
 Navigate the ball through the maze and collect all the cubes.
+Playable web game in the Maze folder.